 Facilitation skills are a set of techniques and personal attributes that work together to inspire and motivate a team.
 In this article we cover the skills required for effective facilitation, meaning the ability to guide a group or team through a difficult process or workflow.
-Discover the specific skills to become a great facilitator and learn common facilitating methods to encourage smooth collaboration in your team.
+Discover the specific skills you need to become a great facilitator and learn common facilitating methods to encourage smooth collaboration in your team.

 Facilitation is the act of making group processes easier and more productive.
 A facilitator guides discussions, breaks information down into easily digestible parts and encourages open communication, to get a team working together towards a large or complex goal.
 This role often involves handling complicated group dynamics and creating a safe environment for open dialogue.